lborruto/Apple-Store-Monitoring/README.md

 ### Telegram Notification

+Create a Telegram bot by talking to @BotFather, and copy the token.

-You'll need to configure telegram-send by running :
+Next, you'll need to configure telegram-send by running :
 `telegram-send --configure`

-Create the bot and get the token directly in Telegram by talking to BotFather.

 ### Apple Watch